E4Examples/importworkbenchbridge/README.md

 Contains a pure e4 app and the model from which you want to extract a part and host it in the IDE or any other E3 based RCP application.

 ### e4fragment
 Contains a pure e4 fragment model from which you want to extract a part and host it in the IDE or any other E3 based RCP application.
+You can also merge the complete fragment by using the default extension point.

+### e4processor
+Contains a processor that modifies the model of the E3 application programmatically.

 ### e3app
 A very simple e3 project (with a view) generated from the template.
 It uses the extension point in _importer_ to refernce a view from the _e4app_ and _e4fragment_ bundles.